Dragonflies After Dark: Your Complete Guide

 A dragonfly upside down on the ground is either dead or very close to it, especially if the night is cool.

-However, at night, they can rely only on wing whirring to counteract the slowing effect of the cold temperatures and this behavior uses a huge amount of energy.
+However, at night, they can rely only on whirring their wings to counteract the slowing effect of the cold temperatures.
+This behavior uses a huge amount of energy.
 A dragonfly that becomes too cold for too long can die.

-The upside down position of a dead or stuporous dragonfly happens when the insect loses its grip on its perch and falls to the ground.
+The upside down position of a dead or stupurous dragonfly happens when the insect loses its grip on its perch and falls to the ground.

-While dragonflies will naturally fly towards a light source if disturbed at night, they are not tempted by artificial lights shining in the darkness the way some nocturnal insects are.
+Dragonflies seem disoriented if disturbed at night and will naturally fly towards light sources.
+But artificial lights shining in the darkness don’t tempt or trap dragonflies the way they do some nocturnal insects.
 While there are reports of dragonflies flying around lights at night, the behavior is not common.

 References